Beside the Mountain

 • Using fresh mango: Peel and cut your mangoes into chunks.
 Purée the mango in a blender until smooth.

-• Freeze: Place in the freezer for at least 4-8 hours (depending on your freezer it may be longer).
+• Freeze: Place in the freezer for at least 4-8 hours (depending on your freezer, it may be longer).
 Serve and eat cold!
 Enjoy within 4 months.

 Notes

 This recipe makes 8 popsicles.
 My popsicle mold holds ⅓ cup of liquid for each popsicle.
-It will depend on the size of your mold for how many mango popsicles it will make for you.
+It will depend on the size of your mold on how many mango popsicles it will make for you.

-If you don't have a popsicle mold: use a large ice cube tray, muffin tin with silicone liners or rinsed-out yogurt cups.
+If you don't have a popsicle mold, use a large ice cube tray, muffin tin with silicone liners or rinsed-out yogurt cups.
 When the popsicles are partially frozen cover them with tin foil and pop a popsicle stick into place (the tin foil will hold it in the upright position).

 My popsicle mold: Here's the popsicle mold I use and love!